-Amy Funderburk specializes in oils, pastels, and photography.
-Her work has been exhibited widely across the US, including exhibitions in Chicago, Delaware, Maryland, New York State, North Carolina, Ohio, and South Carolina.
+Visionary artist Amy Funderburk specializes in oils, pastels, charcoal, watercolor, and photography.
+Her work has been exhibited across the US, including exhibitions in Chicago, Delaware, Maryland, New York State, North Carolina, Ohio, and South Carolina.
 She has also participated in group exhibits in the Republic of Ireland and England, including the 50th Anniversary Conference of The Chalice Well Trust in Glastonbury.

-Funderburk was recently awarded a Duke Energy Regional Artist Project Grant from The Arts Council of Winston-Salem and Forsyth County, Winston-Salem, NC.
-This grant will partially fund Funderburk’s multi-component painting installation, The Portal.
+Funderburk was recently awarded an Artist Support Grant by the North Carolina Arts Council, The Arts Council of Winston-Salem and Forsyth County, and Arts Greensboro to fund remaining material costs for the artist’s multi-component painting installation, The Portal.
 In 2019, the Arts Council of Winston-Salem and Forsyth County honored her with a Duke Energy Regional Artist Project Grant to partially fund material costs for this project.
 The Portal will debut in 2023 during Funderburk’s solo exhibition at the Southeastern Center for Contemporary Art in Winston-Salem.

 Funderburk works as a professional artist, teaches privately by appointment, and conducts art workshops and seminars.
-As a freelance arts writer, she has contributed to various arts publications since 1994, and currently writes for Art & Object and Hyperallergic.
-She also maintains a blog, Drinking from the Well of Inspiration, to provide deeper insight into her creative process.
-She and her husband, photographer James C. Williams, live in Winston-Salem, NC and also maintains a studio at the Sternberger Artists Center in Greensboro, NC.
+As a freelance arts writer, she has contributed to various arts publications since 1994, and currently writes for Art & Object and Hyperallergic as well as her blog, Drinking from the Well of Inspiration, to provide insight into her creative process.
+She lives in Winston-Salem, NC and also maintains a studio at the Sternberger Artists Center in Greensboro, NC.

 Art pictured above:

 left: Manifestation of Rabbit, oil on linen, 30″ x 36″, 2007, Amy Funderburk, All Rights Reserved